CollaboRateMgmt/CollaboRate/README.md

    Requirement problem statements break down into 'logic problem' statements.
 The Collaborate tool helps to break down logic problem statements.
 To do this, it asks the user a couple of simple questions.
 When you break down logic problems, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!

    You manage microtasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage requirements (problem statements) as well.

-   The reward for crowd members is based purely on the number of microtasks done multiplied by a publicly known amount of money per microtask.
-However *in case* rewards are based on royalty, issues of trust may arise:
-   - The vendor must provide transparency on the total number of microtasks and who did how many.
-   - Crowd members might suspect that fake microtasks exist to change royalty percentages.
-Crowdsourcing vendors must define a way to resolve this suspicion.
-Vendors need to balance information disclosure with intellectual property security.
-Vendors can provide limited information about the summary of the problem statements.
-Or, vendors can provide full information to an investigative third party.
-At present we descope detailed process specifications for this scenario.

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).
 4. **Reduced risk of technology and project knowledge.** The following reduces project risk.
 This in turn allows earning opportunities for even the less capable: